Weak lensing constraints on splashback around massive clusters: Cluster lensing

 \subsection{Sample characterization}

 Our dataset is based on the Canadian Cluster Comparison Project (CCCP), a survey targeting X-ray selected massive clusters at $z\lesssim0.5$ introduced for the first time in \citet{Hoekstra2012} and re-analysed in \citet[H15 from now on]{Hoekstra2015}.
-The starting points of our analysis are the $r$-band images of $34$ clusters captured by MegaCam at the Canada-France-Hawaii Telescope (CHFT).
-We exclude from this initial sample the entries corresponding to on-going mergers: Abell 115, Abell 222/3, Abell 1758, and MACS J0717.5+3745 because these systems display a visible double peaked matter distribution for which two splashback surfaces might intersect each other.
-After this cut, we are left with $27$ massive clusters, which compose the sample used in this study.
+The starting points of our analysis are the $r$-band images of $27$ clusters captured by MegaCam at the Canada-France-Hawaii Telescope (CHFT).
+We exclude from the original CCCP images those corresponding to on-going mergers: Abell 115, Abell 222/3, Abell 1758, and MACS J0717.5+3745 because these systems display a visible double peaked matter distribution for which two splashback surfaces might intersect each other.

 The objects are characterized by masses $3.8<M_{200m}/(10^{14}~\mathrm{M}_\odot)<26.4$ and cover a redshift range $0.15<z<0.55$, with only $6$ of them located at $z>0.3$.
 Table~\ref{tab:sample} reviews the sample and presents the quantities relevant for the present work.
 For more details about the cluster sample we refer the reader to \cite{Hoekstra2012}, \citetalias{Hoekstra2015} for a description of the weak lensing analysis, and the companion paper \cite{Mahdavi2013} for the analysis of X-ray observations.